The Human League: 1980s: Lineup changes and rise in popularity

 In addition to Sulley and Catherall, Oakey employed professional musician Ian Burden from Sheffield synth band Graph as a session keyboard player for the tour to cover for the keyboards of the now departed Ware and Marsh.

-The tour was completed as advertised with the first date at Doncaster Top Rank but was less than successful.
-The music press was scornful of "Oakey and his dancing girls" and treated the new band line-up with derision.
-Many of the audiences who had paid to see the original all-male line-up were not happy with the new band; Sulley and Catherall were often heckled and, on occasion, objects were thrown.
+The tour was completed as advertised with the first date at Doncaster Top Rank.
+However, the music press was scornful of "Oakey and his dancing girls" and treated the new band line-up with derision.
 On completion of the tour, Burden went on to his next commitment playing bass guitar in West Berlin.
 Because of the professionalism they had shown and because he planned to use them further vocally, Oakey and manager Bob Last made Sulley and Catherall full members of the band, to be paid on a salary basis.

 In January 1981, although they had survived the tour, the band was still in trouble.
 Heavily in debt to Virgin Records, Oakey and Wright were under pressure to produce results quickly.
 By February 1981 the band recorded and rushed out "Boys and Girls".
 Sulley and Catherall (who had returned to their sixth-form full-time) were not involved in the recording but were included on the single's front cover.
 The single reached No. 47 in the UK charts, the band's highest chart position to that point.
 Oakey acknowledged that he needed to bring in professional musicians, and so Ian Burden was tracked down and invited to join the band as a trial member.

 Virgin's faith had been restored by "Boys and Girls", but they believed the band lacked professional production.
 In March, Oakey was introduced to veteran producer Martin Rushent.
 Rushent's first move was to dispatch the entire band to his Genetic Studios in Reading, Berkshire, away from the "unhealthy atmosphere" of Monumental Studios, Sheffield, that they shared with Ware and Marsh's Heaven 17.
 The first result of the Genetic sessions was the single "The Sound of the Crowd".
 The single became their first Top 40 hit, reaching No. 12 in the UK.

 Bob Last believed that the band could be improved further by the addition of one more professional musician, so in April 1981, his associate Jo Callis (formerly of The Rezillos whom Last had previously managed) was invited to become the final permanent member of the band.
 The next single, "Love Action (I Believe in Love)", reached No. 3 in the UK in August 1981.
 The band set about arranging their existing material and demos into a viable album, produced by Rushent.
 Sulley and Catherall, who had just left school, immediately postponed their plans to attend university to work on the album.